linnykoleh/Spring/Notes.md

         Use this option if the application is run in a JavaEE server.
         - `LocalContainerEntityManagerFactoryBean` <br/>
         Gives the application full JPA capabilities.
-    - Define a `DataSource` bean.
+    - **Define a `DataSource` bean.**
-    - Define a `TransactionManager` bean. <br/>
+    - **Define a `TransactionManager` bean.**
        Typically using the `JpaTransactionManager` class from the Spring Framework.
-    - Implement repositories.
+    - **Implement repositories.**

-- `@PersistenceContext`- The annotation is applied to a instance variable of the type `EntityManager` or a setter method, taking a single parameter of the `EntityManager` type, into which an entity manager is to be injected.
+- `@PersistenceContext`- annotation is applied to a instance variable of the type `EntityManager` or a setter method, taking a single parameter of the `EntityManager` type, into which an entity manager is to be injected.
+	- Persistence context is a set of managed objects, entities.
 	- JPA's equivalent to `@Autowired`
+- The `EntityManager` provides an API for managing a persistence context and interacting with the entities in the persistence context.
+- The `EntityManager` manages the persistence context.
+- The `EntityManager` contains the implementation of operations for managing and interacting with persistence context.

 ```java
 @PersistenceContext
 private EntityManager entityManager;